 Infrequently, vemurafenib may also cause or worsen other types of cancer (such as non-cutaneous squamous cell carcinomas of the head and neck; cancers with RAS mutations, such as certain types of leukemias).
 Consult your doctor for more details.

 Get medical help right away if you have any very serious side effects, including: eye pain/swelling/redness, vision changes (such as blurred vision, blind spot/shadows in the center of your vision, sensitivity to light), fast/irregular heartbeat, severe dizziness, fainting, liver problems (symptoms such as loss of appetite, extreme tiredness, stomach/abdominal pain, dark urine, yellowing eyes/skin), pain/trouble swallowing, heartburn, signs of kidney problems (such as change in the amount of urine, pink/bloody urine).

 Vemurafenib can commonly cause a rash that is usually not serious.
 However, you may not be able to tell it apart from a rash that could be a sign of a severe reaction.
-Therefore, tell your doctor immediately if you develop any rash.
+Therefore, tell your doctor right away if you develop any rash.

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.